kernel-loophole/post-proxy/README.md

 # Rust PostgreSQL Proxy API

 This project provides a secure API for authenticating users and selectively exposing a PostgreSQL database.
 The API implements rate limiting and IP whitelisting to ensure that only authorized users can access their database schemas.
-It is designed for environments where exposing the database publicly is not an option, allowing users to opt into direct access.
+It is designed for environments where exposing the database publicly is not an option, allowing users to opt into direct access

 ## Table of Contents